 Do You Want a Career in Machine Learning?

 As artificial intelligence and Machine Learning keep rising in popularity, there is a greater need for Machine Learning experts.
-Simplilearn offers an Applied Machine Learning Bootcamp Program that can kickstart a new, exciting career if this is a field that interests you.
+Simplilearn offers an AI ML Certification that can kickstart a new, exciting career if this is a field that interests you.

 The Applied Machine Learning Program, held in conjunction with Purdue University, is designed for graduates and working professionals alike and includes world-class instruction, outcome-centric boot camps, and hands-on projects.
 The program covers data science and machine learning concepts such as data analytics, Python, and data wrangling.
 You will also learn feature engineering, feature selection, statistics, time series modeling, supervised and unsupervised learning, recommendation systems, ensemble learning, decision tree, and random forest.

 Machine learning engineers are reportedly one of the top ten most in-demand occupations in the artificial intelligence field.
 It’s a career path that offers excellent rewards, exciting challenges, job security, and a bright future.
 Let Simplilearn help you take those first steps to a better future.
 Check out all our AI and ML courses today!